The program has majors that develop student knowledge of a specific field of communication.

-Concordia-Chicago has a television studio, a radio production studio and photography laboratories.
+Concordia-Chicago has a television studio and a radio production studio.

 The Department of Communication’s internship program allows students to take what they have learned from courses and apply it into the work field.
 Internships are a great way for students to gain experience for their future careers.
 No matter which communication specialty students chose to follow, internships help them further their education from professionals that are succeeding in their professions.
 While working with their faculty advisor and internship advisor, the student will set goals and expectations to work on for the duration of the position.
 When the position comes to a close, the student will review what they learned from the internship and if it is something they want to pursue.
 This also gives students the ability to earn class credit for their work.

 Being in close proximity to downtown Chicago, there are so many unique and diverse internships for students to choose from.
 If you do not see something on this list that fits what you are looking for, do not worry, the Communication Department is always willing to help you find what suits you best.
 With over 120 internships in the department’s database, and even more options to be found, there are plenty of opportunities that will push students to grow and become better professionals.

 If you have any questions or need advice on internships, feel free to stop by the Department of Communication and talk to any of the professors or staff or give us a call at 708-488-4328.